Have you heard of multum non multa before?

 As homeschoolers, this means choosing the best instead of trying to do a little of everything.

-In Everyday Scholé this year, Chelli of The Planted Trees, Tonia of The Sunny Patch, and I are slowly working through Dr. Perrin’s list of 8 Essential Principles of Classical Education and discussing each one.
-These principles are vital for classical homeschoolers to understand and implement in our homeschools.
+Currently, I’m slowly working through Dr. Perrin’s list of 8 Essential Principles of Classical Education and discussing each one, because these principles are vital for classical homeschoolers to understand and implement in our homeschools.

 Multum non Multa

-Let’s look at multum non multa a little more in terms of the modern homeschool.
+First, let’s look at multum non multa a little more in terms of the modern homeschool.
 I’ll begin with a life of multa or in other words, a life where you’re trying to do everything.

 A Life of Multa

-I don’t know about you, but these days there’s so much pressure to add to the school day, put kids into all sorts of activities, and schedule every second of summer vacation.
+I don’t know about you, but for me, there’s a lot of pressure to add to the school day.

 A Life of Multum